britram/taps-transports/draft-ietf-taps-transports-05.md

 subsequent documents produced by TAPS describing the composition and decomposition of transport services.

+[EDITOR'S NOTE: we may want to add definitions for the different kinds of interfaces that are important here.]

 Transport Service Feature:
 : a specific end-to-end feature that a transport service provides to its clients.
 Examples include confidentiality, reliable delivery, ordered